NaughtyFaun/NF_Photoshop_Plugin/README.md

   * *app.nf.layerToSmartObject*
   * *app.nf.setLayerTagColor*
   * *app.nf.findLayerOrSet* (recursive search by layer name as first argument and list of layers to start from as second)
-  * *app.nf.executeNoHistory* (so you can undo whole script by just single Undo operation)
+  * *app.nf.executeNoHistory* (so you can undo whole script by just single Undo operation.
+Take that, ACTIONS!!)
   * etc.

 ## nf_freq.js